MatterMiners/cobald/docs/source/daemon/logging.rst

 :py:class:`~cobald.monitor.format_line.LineProtocolFormatter`
     Formatter for the `InfluxDB Line Protocol`_, as used by InfluxDB and Telegraf.
+    This is a structured format, without access to the underlying report metadata.
+    The report message always acts as the measurement key.

     Supports adding default data as tags, e.g. as ``LineProtocolFormatter({'latitude': 49, 'longitude': 8})``.

     ``forecast,latitude=49,longitude=8 humidity=0.45,temperature=298``

 :py:class:`cobald.monitor.format_json.JsonFormatter`
     Formatter for the JSON format.
+    This is an unstructured format, with optional access to the underlying report metadata.

     Supports adding default data, e.g. as ``JsonFormatter({'latitude': 49, 'longitude': 8})``.

     ``{"latitude": 49, "longitude": 8, "temperature": 298, "humidity": 0.45, "message": "forecast"}``